OrderN/CONQUEST-release/docs/ext-tools.rst

 flags from the CONQUEST run that generated the output, and some utility-specific flags that are detailed below.

+**Note also** that band density and STM simulation are not at present compatible with multi-site support functions (MSSF), though we hope to implement this soon.

 Go to :ref:`top <ext-tools>`.

 Coordinate conversion